 Summer produce, like berries and avocados, are usually cheapest in the summertime when the crops are plentiful.
 In the wintertime, when these items have to be shipped in or produced in greenhouses, they are more expensive.

+Need some guidance on how to save money at the grocery store when buying produce?
 Use this seasonal produce guide to help tailor your meals to in-season products.
 And, of course, always check for what is currently on sale at your local grocer.

-#7 Take Advantage of Manager’s Specials
+#7 Take Advantage of Manager’s Specials when Frugal Food Shopping

 I love Manager’s Specials – and snatching up these deals can be a great way to reduce your food spending per month.